fmedery/fmedery.github.io/_drafts/mongo-auth.md

 With micro services come the idea of independent data store.
 With that in mind, software like Cassandra, Elasticsearch and MongoDB appeared on my team's radar.

-Another trend with these softwares is the absence of secure by design (and with Elasticsearch, security is a premium feature but that's again is another story).
+Another trend with these softwares is the absence of (even little) security by design (and with Elasticsearch, security is a premium feature).
 Back to Mongodb

 ## Our MongoDB setup